 Q. What is the Welsh Sports Association (WSA)?

-A. The WSA is the membership body for sport and active recreation in Wales, charged with the task of providing advocacy and a gateway to business development services for the sector.
+A. The Welsh Sports Association (WSA) is the membership body for the sport and leisure industry in Wales, charged with the task of providing leadership, advocacy and a gateway to business & governance services for the sector.

 Q. What are the benefits of becoming a member?

 - A. The WSA offers a wealth of Advocacy support services: we voice our members’ opinions and concerns to Ministers, policy officials and other decision makers.
 The WSA also provide a range of business services and benefits to improve organisational resilience.
 The full list of member benefits can be found in the membership section of the website.